 Harris, Embiid lead 76ers in rout of Cavs

-Tobias Harris scored 27 points on 12-of-14 shooting, Joel Embiid added 14 and the visiting Philadelphia 76ers led for all but a few minutes in a 114-95 victory on Sunday.
-James Ennis III contributed 14 points, and Furkan Korkmaz had 13 for the Sixers, who snapped a two-game losing streak overall and a five-game skid on the road.
+Tobias Harris scored 27 points on 12-of-14 shooting, Joel Embiid added 14 points and the visiting Philadelphia 76ers led for all but a few minutes in a 114-95 victory against the Cleveland Cavaliers on Sunday.
+James Ennis III contributed 14 points and Furkan Korkmaz had 13 for the Sixers, who snapped a two-game losing streak overall and a five-game road skid.
 Al Horford had 11 points, and Ben Simmons had 10 points and 11 assists.

-The Sixers' lead reached 29 on two occasions, and they pulled ahead 68-44 at halftime.
-Thompson was the only member of the Cavaliers in double figures with 10 points at the break.
+The Sixers twice led by 29 points before pulling ahead 68-44 at halftime.
+Thompson was the only Cavalier in double figures with 10 points at the break.

-Embiid paced the Sixers with his 14 points as they combined to shoot 68.3 percent on their way to a season-high in points scored in the first half.
+Embiid paced the Sixers with his 14 points.
+Philly shot 68.3 percent on its way to a season-high in first-half points.
 Three quick baskets -- a layup by Simmons and a short jumper and three-point play by Horford -- gave the 76ers a 75-44 lead early in the third.

 Darius Garland converted a three-point play, and Sexton added a driving layup following a Sixers turnover, but the Cavaliers still trailed 82-57 with 5:21 left in the third.
-After Cleveland later climbed within 20, the Sixers reeled off five straight points capped by a Korkmaz 3-pointer for a 92-67 advantage.
+After Cleveland climbed within 20, the Sixers reeled off five straight points capped by Korkmaz's 3-pointer for a 92-67 advantage.

 The Sixers led 95-69 after three quarters.
-Clarkson knocked down a pair of free throws for the Cavaliers, who trailed by 18 at 102-84 with 6:26 remaining.
-After an empty Sixers possession, Alfonzo McKinnie came back with a 3-pointer from the wing and the deficit was just 15 at 102-87.
+Clarkson's two free throws cut the Cavaliers' deficit to 102-84 with 6:26 remaining.
+After an empty Sixers possession, Alfonzo McKinnie sank a 3-pointer from the wing and to make the score 102-87.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)